MFCoin Price Reaches $0.0049 on Exchanges (MFC)

 MFCoin Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as MFCoin directly using U.S. dollars.
-Investors seeking to acquire MFCoin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase MFCoin using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as MFCoin directly using U.S. dollars.
+Investors seeking to trade MFCoin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy MFCoin using one of the aforementioned exchanges.

 Receive News & Updates for MFCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for MFCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.